ttlew/conversation/dialog-build.md

 - Spring Expression (SpEL) language, which is an expression language that supports querying and manipulating an object graph at runtime.
 See [Spring Expression Language (SpEL) language ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html){: new_window} for more information.

 - Shorthand notations to refer to intents, entities, and context variables.
-See [Shorthand syntax](dialog-shorthand.html).
+See [Accessing and evaluating objects](expression-language.html).

 Use regular expressions to check for values to condition against.
 To find a matching string, for example, you can use the `String.find` method.
 See  [Methods](dialog-methods.html) for more details.